 - Anytime Fitness - free three-day trial

 The duration of the free trial isn't stated, but in the T&Cs it states a maximum of three days, so don't settle for less!
 The days do have to be taken in a row though and must be 'during staffed hours' all at the same club.
 Just follow the link to select your local club and fill out your details.

-Fitness First offer a free three-day trial pass - just follow the link and fill out your details.
+Fitness First offer a free day trial pass - just follow the link and fill out your details.
 You'll have to call up your local club to activate the pass, and when you use it you will have to bring photo ID, your email voucher and a £5 deposit to cover your temporary membership card.
-The three days must be used consecutively.
 You can use up to four of these passes per year.
 Not valid at some London branches.

 - Q Hotels - free one-day pass for two people